 Regular breaks will also give DSE workers time away from their computer screens, reducing the risk of eye strain.

 Encourage teams to set an hourly timer and then practice a mindfulness exercise.
 For example, you could try a minute's breathing, a short meditation or a mindful walk.
-This practice is particularly productive in the afternoon, as the brain and body tire naturally.
+This practice is particularly productive in the afternoon, as the brain and body tire naturally and get work fatigue.